ldaley/grails-scoped-proxy/README.md

         }
     }

-Checkout the `ScopedProxyGrailsPlugin` for more information.
+Checkout the `ScopedProxyUtils` class for more information.